ClickHouse/clickhouse-docs/docs/en/cloud/manage/billing.md

 ### Are there any restrictions around the usage of prepaid credits?

-ClickHouse Cloud prepaids credits (whether direct through ClickHouse, or via a cloud provider's marketplace) can only be leveraged for the terms of the contract.
+ClickHouse Cloud prepaid credits (whether direct through ClickHouse, or via a cloud provider's marketplace) can only be leveraged for the terms of the contract.
 This means they can be applied on the acceptance date, or a future date, and not for any prior periods.
 Any overages not covered by prepaid credits must be covered by a credit card payment, or marketplace monthly billing.